)

 Politics

-Since August 14 Bali and its neighboring islands build one of the 27 provinces of the republic.
+Bali and its neighboring islands have been one of the 38 provinces of the republic.
 The Indonesian provincial regions are each administered by a governor.
-The residence of the Balinese governor I Wayan Koster is based in Denpasar.
-Bali is divided into eight counties and one urban district.
-Their county councils and First Mayors are ruled by the governor.
-The mayor of the villages rules the villages, which are divided into different districts.
+The residence of the Balinese Governor, I Wayan Koster, is based in Denpasar, Bali.
+Bali is divided into 9 counties and 1 urban district.
+Their Councils and First Mayors are ruled by the Governor.
+The Mayor of the villages rules the villages, which are divided into different districts.

 Culture

 Culture and religion are closely connected in Bali.
 The everyday life of the Balinese is determined by Hinduism.
-Therefore the landscape of Bali is characterized by temples and offerings.
-Hinduism is practiced openly and dominates the life every Balinese family.
-In front of every house or shop you can find small bowl victims decorated with flowers and other daily consumer goods (cigarettes, candy, crackers etc.) called “Canangs”.
-So the Balinese soften their Gods and obtain the balance of the universe.
+Therefore, Bali is characterized by temples and offerings.
+Hinduism is practiced openly, and dominates the life of every Balinese family.
+In front of every house or shop, you may find small offerings decorated with flowers and other daily consumer goods such as cigarettes, candy, crackers, etc. These types of offerings are called the “Canangs”.
+Furthermore, the Balinese worship the Gods and obtain the balance of the universe.
 You can read “Om Swastiastu” which means “God bless you” above many entrances or in places where celebration is taking place.